 – Brian Keogh, Mainstage Coordinator, Oregon Country Fair

 The Riveters are poised to continue honing their craft as a band of highly adept song assemblers who put on one hell of a show – holding up the reality that chicks shred just as hard as dudes.
-The band will take their unique brand of Americana back out on the road as 2020 permits.
-They expect to re-enter the studio to record their sophomore album later this year as well.
+The band plans to drop a live record in May, has begun work on a sophomore studio album, and will take their unique brand of Americana back out on the road as 2021 permits.